ASTR 1210 (O'Connell) Study Guide 18

 example of the latter, in which a few fragments of a crashed,

-classified US high-altitude balloon used to test for fallout from
+classified US high-altitude balloon intended to survey for

-Soviet nuclear tests were claimed to be irrefutable evidence of an
+sonic evidence of Soviet nuclear tests were claimed to be irrefutable

-- There are many UFO reports, but hundreds of badly documented
+- There have been many UFO reports, but hundreds of badly

-cases are less useful than a single, thoroughly documented case.
+documented cases are less useful than a single, thoroughly documented

 Only a minority involve photographs.
 We will show a number of UFO